-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON TUESDAY, NOVEMBER 25, 2003
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON TUESDAY, MAY 25, 2004

-You are cordially invited to attend our Annual Meeting of Stockholders, which will be held on Tuesday, November 25, 2003, at 10:30 a.m. at The McGraw-Hill Building, in the Auditorium, 2nd Floor, 1221 Avenue of the Americas, New York, New York.
+You are cordially invited to attend our Annual Meeting of Stockholders, which will be held on Tuesday, May 25, 2004, at 9:30 a.m. in The Auditorium at The Equitable Center, 787 Seventh Avenue, New York, New York 10020.
 The annual meeting is being held to:

 - 1. Elect seven directors. - 2.
-Amend the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan. - Transact any other business that may properly come before the meeting.
+Approve the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan. - 3.
+Approve the Sirius Satellite Radio 2004 Employee Stock Purchase Plan. - 4.
+Transact any other business that may properly come before the meeting.